copier-org/copier/docs/configuring.md

     your_email: ""
     ```

-    Will result in a questionary similar to:
+    Will result in a questionnaire similar to:

     <pre style="font-weight: bold">
     🎤 name_of_the_project